Texarkana’s Mardi Gras parade

 “There’s not a lot to do in Texarkana so a parade is lovely!”
 Danielle Kinnaird said.

-The parade was also kicked off with a 5-K run this morning and a Disney-themed children’s parade.
+The parade was also kicked off with a 5-K run Saturday morning and a Disney-themed children’s parade.